 Now let's get to the collections tab (Story maps › Manage collections):

-On the Collections tab, just click "Add new collection" than name it and select the desired story maps from the drop-down menu:
+On the Collections tab, just click Add a new collection then name it in the Collection name field and select the desired story maps from the drop-down menu:

 Here, you can select story maps one by one, or all maps that aren't in any collection yet:

-Although collections are like folders, they have only one level so it is not possible to make collection inside another collection.
+Although collections are like folders, they have only one level so it is not possible to make a collection inside another collection.